As antiques fans tuned into the new series of The Bidding Room recently, one question was on their minds - where is the show filmed?

 Each episode lasts for 45 minutes and you can watch all three series on BBC iPlayer now.

-It’s one of the latest shows to capture audiences’ attention on the channel as questions over where Vigil is filmed started to crop up earlier this week.
+It's one of the latest shows to capture attention on the channel as questions over where Vigil is filmed (opens in new tab) started to crop up earlier this week.
 The Scotland-based show is shot over multiple locations across the country, complete with stunning scenery and eery under-the-sea sets.
+BBC's much anticipated show Ridley Road (opens in new tab) is also expected to air in October.

 While the sixth series of lockdown-hit Married at First Sight UK is over on E4.
 As the show has gone for a slightly different angle, many viewers are asking whether Married at First Sight UK is legally binding (opens in new tab) this year as it's taken after the Australian version of the show.